ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Fixed a possible issue where void items may have depended on the vanilla SotV expansion, instead of the SotV+TS combo expansion.
 - Fixed inverted normals on one side of the Stamina Bar model.
 - Updated TILER2 dependency to 7.4.0 (required update).

-**4.0.4** *The Other Drones Not Found Update**

-- Removed a debug setting which was inadvertently left in the build, causing almost exclusively Bulwark Drones to spawn.